 Stereotactic surgery was performed using a Cosman-Roberts-Wells (CRW) stereotactic frame (Integra, USA) under local anaesthesia while patients were fully awake.
 Targeting was performed using Renishaw NeuronspireTM (Renishaw plc, UK).
-Indirect co-ordinates 11-15 mm lateral and 4 mm posterior to the mid-commissural point (MCP) 7 were refined to ensure the target was approximately 10 mm from the lateral border of the 3rd ventricle on T2-weighted imaging and 2-3 mm from the medial internal capsule on fast grey matter acquisition T1 inversion recovery (FGATIR) at the level of the MCP (Z depth = 0).8 A 2 mm diameter reusable radiofrequency thermocoagulation electrode with a 2 mm uninsulated tip (TC-16-2-250-D electrode and Cosman G4 generator; Boston Scientific Corporation, Marlborough, Massachusetts, USA) was inserted after twistdrill craniotomy.
+Indirect coordinates 11-15 mm lateral and 4 mm posterior to the mid-commissural point (MCP) were refined to ensure that the target was ~10 mm from the lateral border of the third ventricle on T2-weighted imaging and 2-3 mm from the medial internal capsule on fast grev matter acquisition T1 inversion recovery (FGATIR) at the level of the MCP (Z depth = 0).
+A 2 mm diameter reusable radiofrequency thermocoagulation electrode with a 2 mm uninsulated tip (TC-16-2-250-D electrode and Cosman G4 generator; Boston Scientific Corporation, Marlborough, MA, USA) was inserted after twistdrill craniotomy.

 Neurological assessment was performed in the awake patient by a board-certified consultant neurologist.
-Macrostimulation utilised the G4[TM] RF Generator (Boston Scientific Corporation, Valencia, CA, USA).
-Parameters included inhibitory testing at a frequency of 50Hz and pulse width of 0.5ms to identify voltage thresholds for capsular and sensory effects.
-Motor stimulation was performed at 2Hz and 0.5ms.
-Depth was adjusted with a CRW manual microdrive (Integra, USA) to identify tremor improvement based on clinical assessment and side-effect thresholds.
-Lesions were made by heating the electrode to 80°C. Lesioning parameters, specifically number of lesions and their duration, was determined based on the underlying symptoms, clinical response, and physiological effects viz a viz motor and sensory impairment.
-For example, with an early response to less severe symptoms our minimum duration was 30 seconds, while in another case with more severe tremor 3 lesions were used for a total of 210 seconds as they were well tolerated without side effects.
-If multiple lesions were considered our preference was to extend along the existing tract in the first instance, which was typically planned to allow safe progression into the zona incerta.
+Macrostimulation utilized the G4TM RF Generator (Boston Scientific Corporation, Valencia, CA, USA).
+Parameters included inhibitory testing at a frequency of 50 Hz and pulse width of 0.5 ms to identify voltage thresholds for capsular and sensory effects.
+Motor stimulation was performed at 2 Hz and 0.5 ms. Depth was adjusted with a CRW manual microdrive (Integra, USA) to identify tremor improvement based on clinical assessment and side-effect thresholds.
+Lesions were made by heating the electrode to 80°C. Lesioning parameters, specifically number of lesions and their duration, were determined based on the underlying symptoms, clinical response and physiological effects viz a viz motor and sensory impairment.
+For example, with an early response to less severe symptoms, our minimum duration was 30 s, while in another case with more severe tremor, three lesions were used for a total of 210 s as they were well tolerated without side-effects.
+If multiple lesions were considered, our preference was to extend along the existing tract in the first instance, which was typically planned to allow safe progression into the zona incerta.